Scientific method. The fundamental concepts

 Title of the lesson: Science

 Abstract.
 “Science” is the most fundamental concept in science.
 However, defining what science is, and what distinguishes science from other forms of knowledge acquisition, is an extremely challenging task.
-In this lesson, two famous yet unsuccessful attempts to solve this problem – the so-called verificationim and Popper’s falsificationism – will be critically analysed and discussed, in search of more promising solutions.
+In this lesson, two famous yet unsuccessful attempts to solve this problem – the so-called verificationism and Popper’s falsificationism – will be critically analysed and discussed, in search of more promising solutions.
 The distinction between “hard” and “soft” sciences will be challenged.

 Title of the lesson: Theory and observation